-5.6 Policy DM8: The Historic Environment
+Policy DM8: The Historic Environment

-- 5.15 The historic environment is an asset of enormous cultural, social, economic and environmental value.
+- 5.24 The historic environment is an asset of enormous cultural, social, economic and environmental value.
 It contributes significantly to our quality of life and to the quality of our places.
 Bassetlaw has a distinctive historic environment and a wealth of heritage assets that should be protected or enhanced.
-Planning plays a crucial role in conserving the historic environment through the application of legislation, policy and guidance. - 5.16 Heritage assets embrace all manner of features within the historic environment including buildings; parks and gardens; standing, buried and submerged remains; areas, sites and landscapes, whether designated or not and whether or not capable of designation.
+Planning plays a crucial role in conserving the historic environment through the application of legislation, policy and guidance. - 5.25 Heritage assets embrace all manner of features within the historic environment including buildings; parks and gardens; standing, buried and submerged remains; areas, sites and landscapes, whether designated or not and whether or not capable of designation.
 The greater the significance, the greater the degree of protection in planning decisions.
-Once lost, heritage assets cannot be replaced and their loss has a cultural, environmental, economic and social impact. - 5.17 This policy delivers Strategic Objective SO9.
+Once lost, heritage assets cannot be replaced and their loss has a cultural, environmental, economic and social impact.
+While the District has no assets of designated international importance, particular consideration will be given to Creswell Crags (which straddles the boundary between Bassetlaw and Bolsover District), and its setting, if Inscribed as a World Heritage Site during the plan period. - 5.26 This policy delivers Strategic Objective SO9.